John-Abbott-College/6P3-Notes/project/infrastructure/index.md

 :::

-## Requirements
+## Requirements (due April 13)

 - Participate in the discussion about what tasks are important for your group on April 10
 - Complete the form above by Friday April 10
 - Delegate tasks among team members
-    - Use GitHub Issues for this, tag the group member(s) assigned to the task
+    - Create GitHub Issues for this, tag the group member(s) assigned to the task
 - Each partner should have at least started their tasks by Monday April 13
+- Each partner should have pushed their assignment 1 code to a `reterminal/subsystem` directory (see the File Structure section above)